 Children who have high blood pressure are likely to continue to have high blood pressure as adults unless they begin treatment.

-If, as often happens, your child's high blood pressure persists into adulthood, your child could be at risk of:
+If your child's high blood pressure continues into adulthood, your child could be at risk of:

 - Heart attack